krry/atmanaut.me/content/posts/a-call-to-unism.md

 An Un-ist has one ability: we tend.
 When we tend to, this is attention.
 When we tend in, this is intention.
 We harness our abilities to attend and intend to evolve as conscious conduits of love.
 We direct our attention to what matters; we pay attention to obtain value.
 We set intentions to love and be loved, then observe thoughts, motion, and emotion emerging from the enactment of our intentions.

-(You may wonder whether we say Unist like "universe" or like "understanding".
+(You may wonder whether we say Un-ist like "universe" or like "understanding".
 It's both and either.
 The Tao is both the one thing and no thing at all.)

 ## Identity as Un-ity